-The point that Kalki is trying to driver through the short story The Tiger King is that it is high time bureaucrats and politicians in the country spent time in cultivating the trust and respect of their subordinates.
-It is important for people in power to be approachable, and flexible.
-They should be grounded and understand which orders can be fulfilled and which ones cannot be fulfilled.
+The point that Kalki is trying to make through the short story The Tiger King is that it is high time bureaucrats and politicians in the country spent time in cultivating the trust and respect of their subordinates.
+It is important to create a culture of mutual trust and understanding at the place of work.It is important for people in power to be approachable, and flexible.
+They should be grounded in reality and be practical about their expectations from their subordinates.
 Subordinates who are unable to fulfil orders for a genuine reason should not be punished.
-The Maharaja often puts before his minions tasks that are simply absurd and simply impossible to fulfill.
 How do you get a tiger when there are none left in the kingdom.
 Why do you take stuff from a poor shopkeeper without paying telling him it is a gift from him to his son so you don't pay a cent!
 Why have you created a culture of terror and fear in your minions?
 These are just a few questions this writer seems to put before the bureaucrats and politicians of the country.